amehtaSF/rsurveyutils/README.md

-# myutils
+# rsurveyutils

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of myutils is to provide basic functionality for preprocessing data.
+The goal of rsurveyutils is to provide basic functionality for preprocessing data.

 ## Installation